xct007/SuryaRB/README.md

 	wait: null, // null | string | string[] | any
 	// wait: ["Please wait %tag", "Hold on %tag, fetching response"], // random if array

-	// Message to display when the command execution is done
+	// Message to display when the command execution is done (useless for now)
 	// aliase:
 	// %name = user pushName
 	// %tag = tag the user